By Steve Beauregard

 The main drawback to the monorail is its lack of convenience to west side casinos.
 What I mean by that is, that the actual stops themselves are on the far eastern side of the east side hotels, meaning you would have about a block-long walk to get from the station to the Strip.
 From there you have to cross the Strip and have the long walk into the entrance of the east side casinos, (Bellagio, Caesars Palace, etc.) In many cases, it’s simply easier to use the Strip sidewalks than the Monorail.

-However it’s almost never faster to take a Strip Taxi.
-So while it hasn’t been as popular as organizers imagined, the system still gets its share of riders.
-Having celebrated its 10th anniversary, the Las Vegas Monorail announced it had also just celebrated it’s 60 millionth passenger.
+However it’s almost never faster to take a Strip Taxi or Uber/Lyft.
+So while it hasn’t been as popular as organizers imagined, the system still gets its share of riders while helping reduce car and bus pollution.
+Recently the Las Vegas Monorail announced it had also just celebrated it’s 74th millionth passenger.

 There are seven different stops on the route.
 Here they are, beginning at the south and going north: